 Company: Novartis Pharmaceutical

-Description: Gilenya, referred to as a sphingosine 1-phosphate receptor modulator (S1P-receptor modulator, mimics the structure of naturally occurring cell surface receptors and thus blocks destructive T cells from leaving the lymph nodes.
+Description: Gilenya, referred to as a sphingosine 1-phosphate receptor modulator (S1P-receptor modulator), mimics the structure of naturally occurring cell surface receptors and thus blocks destructive T-cells from leaving the lymph nodes.
 This prevents them from crossing the blood-brain barrier and attacking nerves in the central nervous system.

 Treatment: Capsule taken orally every day.

 Side effects: Headache, flu-like symptoms, diarrhea, back pain, liver enzyme elevations and cough.
 Less common: slowed heart rate following the first dose, infections, swelling within the eye that could affect vision.
 Upon first starting the drug, patients must undergo heart function monitoring for at least six hours, due to the possibility of dangerously slow heartbeat.
 Should not be taken by people with preexisting heart disease.

-Results: The drug, approved by the FDA in November 2010, is the first in a new class of immunomodulatory therapies that, by acting in a similar way to white blood cells, reduce damage to the central nervous system and enhance the repair of damaged neurons.
+Results: The drug, approved by the FDA in November 2010, is the first in a new class of immunomodulatory therapies that reduce damage to the central nervous system and enhance the repair of damaged neurons.
 Gilenya has demonstrated the ability to reduce relapse rates by 60 percent and reduce the progression of MS by up to 82 percent when measured with an MRI.

 Company: EMD Serono

-Description: Novantrone, an immunosuppressant that is also used to treat certain types of cancer, is also approved for use in patients with progressive-relapsing MS (PRMS), secondary progressive MS, and worsening relapsing-remitting MS. It has not been approved for the treatment of primary-progressive MS. The drug decreases lesions and stabilizes MS in some patients.
+Description: Novantrone, an immunosuppressant drug originally used to treat certain types of cancer, is also approved for use in patients with progressive-relapsing MS (PRMS), secondary progressive MS, and worsening relapsing-remitting MS. It has not been approved for the treatment of primary-progressive MS. The drug decreases lesions and stabilizes MS in some patients.

 Treatment: IV infusion in a medical facility four times a year.
-Lifetime dosage limit typically between 8-12 doses over 2-3 years.
+Lifetime dosage limit is typically between eight to 12 doses over two to three years.

 Side effects: Discolored urine following administration, infections, bone marrow suppression, nausea, hair thinning, bladder infections, mouth sores.
-It’s also necessary to monitor the use of the drug for serious liver and heart damage, cardiac disease, and leukemia.
+It’s also necessary to monitor for signs of serious liver and heart damage, cardiac disease, and leukemia.
 Possible transient (blue) discoloration of the whites of the eyes and the urine.
 Due to the risk of cumulative damage to heart muscle, there is a lifetime limit on how much of the drug a patient may receive.

-Results: The drug works by suppressing the immune system and lessens inflammation of the myelin sheath that surrounds nerves.
-It is used for relapsing-remitting, progressive-relapsing, and secondary-progressive forms of MS. The drug, approved in 2000, has a track record of improving EDSS scores and reducing relapses.
-In one clinical trial, 90 percent of patients taking the drug in combination with methylprednisolone were without lesions after six months.
+Results: The drug works by suppressing the immune system, thus decreasing inflammatory damage to the myelin sheath that surrounds nerves.
+It is used for relapsing-remitting, progressive-relapsing, and secondary-progressive forms of MS. Approved in 2000, the drug has a track record of improving EDSS scores and reducing relapses.
+In one clinical trial, 90 percent of patients taking the drug in combination with methylprednisolone showed no sign of lesions after six months.

 Rebif (interferon beta-1a)